Out with the Bath Water

 Right.

 So before we judge David, let's be grateful of having this vantage point of how good God truly is.
 Because even with the awareness of this story and the many other mistakes he made, God still called him a man after his own heart.
 Remember, nothing is ever "new" or "news" to God. nothing takes him by surprised.
-He knew this about David before Samuel annointed him.
-It didn't disqualify him any more than hiding in a winepress disqualified Gideon from being called "mighty warrior."
+He knew this about David before Samuel anointed him.
+It didn't disqualify him from being "a man after God's own heart," any more than hiding in a winepress disqualified Gideon from being called "mighty warrior."

 Back to Bathsheba...